POPInNow/coding-challenge/back-end/1-Search/README.md

 - You only have 4 hours to do this
 - Preferred programming languages: Java, Go, JavaScript (Node.js)
 - If Java is chosen, app server is limited to Tomcat
+- Existing data is in a RDBMS.
+Please use the supplied [database.sql](https://github.com/POPInNow/coding-challenge/blob/master/back-end/1-Search/database.sql) file to seed your development database.
+- No contraint of technology or framework to use, but you need to factor in simplicity, agility and cost when choosing the solution.

 ### More bonus points
 - Integration and unit testing